deepjs/deep-shell/README.md

 ## install

+### globally
-globally, to have access to dpsh (cli env with deep-shell, deep-restful, deep-views and deep-node loaded)
+To have access to dpsh (cli env with deep-shell, deep-restful, deep-views and deep-node loaded) :
 ```
 > npm install -g deep-shell
 ```